Frozen Mango Margarita

 Rim the glasses

-- On a small plate, mix the chili powder and salt.
-Rub a lime wedge around the edge of your glasses, dip the rim in the chili powder/salt mixture, and twist to coat.
+- Mix the chili powder and salt on a small plate.Rub a lime wedge around the rim of each glass, then dip into the chili-salt mixture, twisting gently to coat.

 Serve

-- Pour the frozen mango margarita into the prepared glasses, and garnish with a lime wedge and a sprig of fresh mint.Serve immediately or transfer it to a container and store it in the freezer until needed.
+- Pour the frozen margarita into the prepared glasses.Garnish with a lime wedge and a sprig of fresh mint.
+Serve immediately.

 Notes

-- Agave syrup can be replaced with honey or simple syrup.
+- Agave syrup: Can be replaced with honey or simple syrup.

 Great eye appeal and tasty as written